wagdav/homelab/README.md

 Run the installer then reboot the machine.
 The installation of the basic system is done.

-Continue the systems's management using NixOps.
+Continue the system's management using NixOps.

 ### Useful commands